Nivetha5071/String/Basic problems.md

 }
 ````

-## Write a program to find the length of the string without using in-built function
+## 08.Write a program to find the length of the string without using in-built function
 ````java[]
 Sample Input:
 i like apple